erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 # Running Windows on the Xiaomi Pad 5
 > [!WARNING]
-> **PLEASE DON'T USE OUTDATED VIDEO GUIDES ON YOUTUBE OR ANY OTHER PLATFORM!
-THESE VIDEOS ARE OUTDATED AND YOU CAN BRICK YOUR DEVICE USING THEM!
-IF YOU NEED A VIDEO GUIDE, USE THIS [NEW VIDEO GUIDE](https://www.youtube.com/watch?v=rGPbdFq7gKs) FROM [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**
+> **PLEASE DON'T USE ANY VIDEO GUIDES ON AS THESE ARE USUALLY OUTDATED AND CAN AND PROBABLY WILL BRICK YOUR NABU BY USING THEM!!!
+IF YOU ABSOLUTELY NEED A VIDEO GUIDE, USE THIS [VIDEO GUIDE](https://www.youtube.com/watch?v=rGPbdFq7gKs) BY [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**

 ## Installation
 > [!NOTE]